mbourgey/CBW_CAN_module3/solutions/_aln1.md

-For speed, you can align each in parallel
+For speed, you can align each lane in parallel

-To track where the reads came from.
-We will set individual Read Group tags
+To set individual Read Group tags and track where the reads come from.